lancerael/d-theia/README.md

 http://www.dtheia.org/

-This module provides the following ES6 classes:
+This module provides the following ES classes:

-- Theia - static chart parent object an main api
+- `Theia` - static chart parent object an main api
-- Chart - parent class for all types of chart
+- `Chart` - parent class for all types of chart
-- AxisChart - parent class for types of axis chart
+- `AxisChart` - parent class for types of axis chart
-- BarChart - class for bar charts
+- `BarChart` - class for bar charts
-- LineChart class for line chart
+- `LineChart` class for line chart
-- BubbleChart - class for bubble chart
+- `BubbleChart` - class for bubble chart
-- Axis - class for x/y axes and labels
+- `Axis` - class for x/y axes and labels
-- Key - class for colour coded key
+- `Key` - class for colour coded key
-- Tooltip - class for helper for displaying data on mouseover
+- `Tooltip` - class for helper for displaying data on mouseover
-- Utilities - static helper methods
+- `Utilities` - static helper methods
-- DataOps - static data operations
+- `DataOps` - static data operations

-### Variable Naming

-All variables use camel case.
-Classes have no prefix.
-All other types of variables use prefixes for a Hungarian style of notation.
-This allows easier learning of the code and faster debugging, particularly when identifying different kinds of objects.

-#### Simple Native JS

-- s String
-- i integer Number
-- f float Number
-- n Number (for unknown i/f)
-- b Boolean
-- m mixed or unknown

-#### Arrays

-- a Array - numerical array
-- h Hash table - an object used as an associative array with key/value pairs

-#### Objects

-- o Object any kind of JavaScript Object with properties and methods
-- j JSON a JavaScript Object that is a pure data structure safe to stringify or load from endpoint
-- d DOM object, a reference to a specific DOM node
-- d3 a d3 collection object

 ## Technologies Used

+- TypeScript
-- NodeJS/NPM
+- PNPM
-- OOP JavaScript ES2015+ (ES6+)
-- d3 v5
+- d3
-- Babel
-- Webpack
+- Vite
-- TDD Jasmine/Karma
+- Vitest
 - YUIDoc

-## TDD Unit tests

-- 29 tests cover all available classes.